 But I digress.

 Overall, the review itself went well.
-Unlike the last review (where I felt like I was almost on trial for having married The Goblin King in the first place), this review felt more focussed on my son.
+Unlike the last IEP review (where I felt like I was almost on trial for having married The Goblin King in the first place), this review felt more focused on my son.

-At this point, the principal suggested that he had been coming to the office requesting to call his father.
+At this point, the principal advised that Puck had been coming to the office requesting to call his father.
 And that he had told the teacher something completely different about his reason for coming to the office.
 And this wasn’t the first time.

-Clearly the avoidance behaviours are a little more ingrained than I had believed.
+Clearly, the avoidance behaviors are a little more ingrained than I had believed.

 It also came out that the Goblin King had fixated in his meeting on issues with my son’s attention.
 An easy fix in his view is to put the child on medication.
 Not to identify the underlying problem and correct it.
 Not to work harder with him at home.
 Put him on medication and ignore the problem.
 And if the meds don’t work, then it’s not his fault, it’s the medication.

 Clearly, this remarkable woman, Barbara Arrowsmith Young, has come a very long way.
 She has a long list of credentials.
 She runs a school now.
 A private school.
 With a focus on children with learning disabilities.But once, long ago, she was a lost little girl, in a remarkably similar situation to my son.
 What struck me the most was the similar coping strategies my son is using.
 And the very severe impacts to her mental health.
 And as far as I can tell (mostly because she doesn’t talk about it), she had an otherwise unremarkable childhood, unmarred by the co-parenting nightmares I go through almost daily.

 And so now, I’ve spent the morning working to identify my next steps.
 Clearly, my son is trying to avoid learning.
 Maybe, because like Arrowsmith Young, he feels stupid.
 And he feels shame.
 He needs to hide.
 Avoid.
 Maybe it’s easier for him to be “distracted” because (like his father), he can blame his inability to do the work on something external.